Huasteca: Geography and environment

 It is one of the most bio-diverse regions in Mexico, with over 2,000 species of plants.
 This diversity also extends into agricultural crops with local corn varieties resistant to drought.
 This area is mostly dominated by tropical rainforest, some of which is still semi-virgin with a hot humid climate with some areas of pine-holm oak forest in the highest elevations and arid bush and grassland in a few isolated areas.
 The Veracruz moist forests ecoregion encompasses the lowlands and foothills.
-Tropical forests have species such as kapok, cedar, ebony and more with palms more common on the coastline.
+Tropical forests have species such as Ceiba pentandra or other kapok, Mexican cedar, Mexican ebony (Harvardia mexicana, Ebenopsis ebano and species of Diospyros may all be called ébano), with palm species more common on the coastline.
 Tall growth perennial rainforest dominates in the states of Hidalgo and Veracruz with medium grown semi deciduous rainforest in San Luis Potosí.
 It also has a large number of species of algae, more diverse and of different types than those found in other parts of Mexico.
 It is also rich in wildlife such as parrots, macaws, spider monkeys, owls, eagles, toucans, deer, jaguar, wild boar and raccoons with various species of reptiles and insects.

 The Sierra Madre Oriental pine–oak forests ecoregion covers the higher slopes of the Sierra Madre, and includes oak forests and pockets of cloud forest at middle elevations, and pine–oak forests and pine forests at higher elevations.
 South of the Moctezuma River, the Veracruz montane forests form a continuous belt of montane moist forests and cloud forests at middle elevations of the Sierra.

 The main city in the SLP section is Ciudad Valles, founded by Nuño Beltrán de Guzmán in 1533.
 The most important city in the Hidalgo portion is Huejutla.
 Other important population centers include Tantoyuca, Tamazunchale and Chicontepec.

 One section of the Huasteca is called the Sierra Gorda, which is centered on northern Querétaro, but extends into Hidalgo and Guanajuato.